-- 2. A minimum of 25% of the site area is dedicated for communal open space.
-At least one of the communal open spaces must be large enough for recreational uses. - 3.
-At least 50% of the communal open space should be soft landscaping. - 4.
-Refer to Part 4.3.3 Communal Open Space for design specifications. - 5.
-A portion of the roof top of mixed use developments should communal open space are containing soft landscaping, accessible by all residents.
-It is to include adequate drainage and have access to Greywater or Rainwater. - 6.
+- 1. Minimum communal open space is to be provided as required by the Apartment Design Guide. - 2.
+At least 50% of the communal open space should be soft landscaping. - 3.
+Refer to Part 4.3.3 Communal Open Space for design specifications. - 4.
 All soft landscaping areas in a development must have access to Greywater or Rainwater to meet their watering needs.